 - A5.
-The Code adopts a threats and safeguards approach to independence.
+The Code sets out Independence Standards, established by the application of the conceptual framework to threats to independence in relation to these engagements.
 Compliance with the fundamental principles may potentially be threatened by a broad range of circumstances.
-Many threats fall into the following categories: - Self-interest, for example, undue dependence on total fees from the entity. - Self-review, for example, performing another service for the entity that directly affects the GHG statement, such as involvement in the quantification of the entity's emissions. - Advocacy, for example, acting as an advocate on behalf of the entity with respect to the interpretation of the applicable criteria. - Familiarity, for example, a member of the engagement team having a long association, or close or immediate family relationship, with an employee of the entity who is in a position to exert direct and significant influence over the preparation of the GHG statement. - Intimidation, for example, being pressured to reduce inappropriately the extent of work performed in order to lower fees, or being threatened with withdrawal of the practitioner's registration by a registering authority that is associated with the entity's industry group.
+Many threats fall into the following categories: - Self-interest, for example, undue dependence on total fees from the entity. - Self-review, for example, performing another service for the entity that directly affects the GHG statement, such as involvement in the quantification of the entity's emissions.

+- Advocacy, for example, acting as an advocate on behalf of the entity with respect to the interpretation of the applicable criteria. - Familiarity, for example, a member of the engagement team having a long association, or close or immediate family relationship, with an employee of the entity who is in a position to exert direct and significant influence over the preparation of the GHG statement. - Intimidation, for example, being pressured to reduce inappropriately the extent of work performed in order to lower fees, or being threatened with withdrawal of the practitioner's registration by a registering authority that is associated with the entity's industry group. - A6.
+In cases when identified threats are not at an acceptable level, the Code requires that the threats be addressed by eliminating the circumstances that create the threats, applying safeguards to reduce threats to an acceptable level, or withdrawing from the engagement, where withdrawal is possible under applicable law or regulation.